-(2) Departmental research means research, development and scholarly activities that are not organized research and, consequently, are not separately budgeted and accounted for.
-Departmental research, for purposes of this document. is not considered as a major function, but as a part of the instruction function of the institution.
+(2) Departmental research means research, development and scholarly activities that are not organized research and, consequently, are not separately badgeted and accounted for.
+Departmental research, for purposes of this document, is not considered as a major function, but as a part of the instruction function of the institution.

-struction function of the institution. b.
+b.
 Organized research means all research and development activities of an institution that are separately budgeted and accounted for.
 It includes: